OpenMined/syft.js/README.md

 Bug reports and feature suggestions are welcomed as well.

-The workflow is usual for github, the `master` branch is considered stable:
+The workflow is usual for github, the `master` branch is considered stable and the `dev` branch is actively under development:

-1. Star, fork, and clone the repo.
+1. Star, fork, and clone the `syft.js` repository.
-1. Create new branch for your changes.
+1. Create a new branch for changes from `dev`.
-1. Push changes in your fork.
+1. Push changes to this branch.
 1. Submit a PR to OpenMined/syft.js.
 1. PR is reviewed and accepted.